Who We Are

 Elizabeth received her law degree from Case Western Reserve University School of Law.
 Before pursuing a legal career, she trained as a classical musician, earning a bachelor’s degree from Oberlin Conservatory of Music.
 After graduation, Elizabeth served as a campus minister.
 Her unusual background as minister and musician provides her with a broad palette of experience, understanding, and creativity.

-She lives in Kent, Ohio, where she lives with her wife, a dog, and an undisclosed number of chickens.
+Elizabeth lives in rural Portage County with her wife, dog, and chickens.

 EDUCATION & TRAINING